 \subsection{Underlying forecasting models}

-\edit{ \paragraph{Particle Dataset} The underlying forecasting model for the particle experiments is an 1-layer LSTM network with embedding size $=24$.
+\paragraph{Particle Dataset.} The underlying forecasting model for the particle experiments is an 1-layer LSTM network with embedding size $=24$.
 The hidden state is then passed through a linear network to forecast the timesteps concurrently (output has dimension $k \times d_y$).
 We train the model for 150 epochs with batch size 128.
-Hyperparameters of the network are selected through a model search by performance on a 5-fold cross validation split of the dataset.
+Hyperparameters of the network are selected through a model search by performance on a 5-fold cross-validation split of the dataset.

 The architecture and hyperparameters are shared for all baselines and CopulaCPTS in Table 1.

-\paragraph{Drone} For the drone trajectory forecasting task, we use he same LSTM forecasting network as the particle dataset, but with hidden size increased to 128.
+\paragraph{Drone.} For the drone trajectory forecasting task, we use the same LSTM forecasting network as the particle dataset, but with its hidden size increased to 128.
 We train the model for 500 epochs with batch size 128.
 The same architecture and hyperparameters are shared for all baselines and CopulaCPTS reported in Table 1.

+\paragraph{Covid-19.} The COVID-19 dataset is downloaded directly from the official UK government website \texttt{https://coronavirus.data.gov.uk/details/download} by selecting \textit{region} for area type and \textit{newCasesByPublishDate} for metric.
+There are in total 380 regions and over 500 days of data, depending on when it is downloaded.
+We selected 150-day time series from the collection to construct our dataset.

-\paragraph{Covid-19} The base forecasting model for Covid-19 dataset is the same as the synthetic datasets, with hidden size $=128$ and were trained for 150 epochs with batch size 128.
+The base forecasting model for Covid-19 dataset is the same as the model for synthetic datasets, with hidden size $=128$, and were trained for 150 epochs with batch size 128.
 The same architecture and hyperparameters are shared for all baselines and CopulaCPTS reported in Table 1.

-\paragraph{Argoverse} As highlighted in the main text, we utilize a state-of-the-art prediction algorithm LaneGCN \citep{liang2020learning} as the underlying forcaster model for CF-RNN and Copula-RNN.
+\paragraph{Argoverse.} As highlighted in the main text, we utilize a state-of-the-art prediction algorithm LaneGCN \citep{liang2020learning} as the underlying forecaster model for CF-RNN and Copula-RNN.
 We refer the readers to their paper and code base for model details.
 The architecture of the RNN network used for MC-Dropout and BJRNN is an Encoder-Decoder network.
-Both the encode and decoder contains a LSTM layer with encoding size 8 and hidden size 16.
-We chose this architecture because the is part of the official Argoverse baselines (\texttt{https://github.com/jagjeet-singh/argoverse-forecasting}) and demonstrates competitive performance. }
+Both the encode and decoder contain a LSTM layer with encoding size 8 and hidden size 16.
+We chose this architecture because the is part of the official Argoverse baselines (\texttt{https://github.com/jagjeet-singh/argoverse-forecasting}) and demonstrates competitive performance.